Frequently Asked Questions

 What do you grow on Red Hook Farms?
 What happens to the produce?

 The soil at the Columbia Street Farm is actually 24 inches of compost in one massive raised bed, built on top of concrete.
-The compost came from NYC’s Department of Sanitation and has been amended with compost that we produce on site.
+The compost came from NYC’s Department of Sanitation and has been amended over the years with compost that we produce on site.
 We test our soil regularly for contaminants – and it’s safe for food production.
 Similarly, we grow in raised beds at the Wolcott Street Farm, with purchased clean soil mixed with compost.

 How did the farms weather Hurricane Sandy?